PM speaks with South Korean president-elect, leaders vow to deepen ties | Politics

 - India

-Prime Minister Modi congratulated Yoon on his victory in the recent presidential elections of South Korea, the Prime Minister's Office said in a statement.
+Modi congratulated Yoon on his victory in the recent presidential election of South Korea, the Prime Minister's Office (PMO) said in a statement.

-Prime Minister Modi invited Yoon to visit India at his earliest convenience, it said.
+Modi invited Yoon to visit India at his earliest convenience, it added.

 Yoon, a former top prosecutor, has been elected South Korea's president to replace outgoing Moon Jae-in.